agh-cs-imbeciles/p4-load-balancing/excercises/link_monitor_balancing/README.md

 ## Introduction

-The objective of this exercise is to write a P4 program that enables a host to monitor the utilization of all links in the network.
-This exercise builds upon the basic IPv4 forwarding exercise so be sure to complete that one before attempting this one.
-Specifically, we will modify the basic P4 program to process a source routed probe packet such that it is able to pick up the egress link utilization at each hop and deliver it to a host for monitoring purposes.
+The objective of this exercise is to write a P4 program that enables a host to monitor the utilization of all links in the network, and allow switches to decide how to load balance incoming packets.
+This exercise builds upon the basic link monitor excercise so be sure to complete that one before attempting this one.
+Specifically, we will modify the basic P4 program to process incoming tcp packets and pass them to proper port using one of load balancing criterions:
+- round robin
+- smallest number of bytes
+- time windows

-Our probe packet will contain the following three header types:
+Our probe packet will contain the same headers as in link monitor.
+Additionaly new header that handles tcp is added:

 ```
-// Top-level probe header, indicates how many hops this probe
-// packet has traversed so far.
-header probe_t {
+header tcp_t {
-    bit<8> hop_cnt;
+    bit<16> srcPort;
+    bit<16> dstPort;
+    bit<32> seqNo;
+    bit<32> ackNo;
+    bit<4>  dataOffset;
+    bit<3>  res;
+    bit<3>  ecn;
+    bit<6>  ctrl;
+    bit<16> window;
+    bit<16> checksum;
+    bit<16> urgentPtr;
 }

-// The data added to the probe by each switch at each hop.
-header probe_data_t {
-    bit<1>    bos;
-    bit<7>    swid;
-    bit<8>    port;
-    bit<32>   byte_cnt;
-    time_t    last_time;
-    time_t    cur_time;
-}

-// Indicates the egress port the switch should send this probe
-// packet out of.
-There is one of these headers for each hop.
-header probe_fwd_t {
-    bit<8>   egress_spec;
-}
 ```

 We will use the pod-topology for this exercise, which consists of four hosts connected to four switches that are wired up as they would be in a single pod of a fat tree topology.
+The same topology was used in link monitor excercise.

 ![topology](./link-monitor-topo.png)